Campus Recruiting Technologies to Win the Campus Recruitment Race

 By the end of March, the number of NACE members planning to attend a career fair has dropped from 43.60% to 19.60%.

 With physical events out of the option, recruiters also turn to the internet.
-Technologies such as video interviewing or virtual career fairs now play a pivotal role in reaching out to candidates.
+Innovations such as video interviewing or virtual career fairs now play a pivotal role in reaching out to and keeping contact with candidates.

 Campus Recruiting Technologies to Win the Virtual Recruitment Battle

-As recruiting teams steadily embrace the ‘Hybrid’ campus recruiting trend, here are 5 key recruiting technologies to give your strategy a boost!
+As recruiting teams steadily incorporate the 'Hybrid' campus recruiting trend, here are 5 key recruiting solutions to give your strategy a boost!

 Virtual Career - Host Your Virtual Event With Campus Recruiting Technology

 The recruitment industry, especially campus recruitment, remains in a perpetual freezing state throughout the first months of 2021.
-With schools and career events closed or canceled, reaching potential candidates seems like a very challenging task.
+With schools and career events closed or canceled, reaching potential candidates and building a talent pipeline seems like a very challenging task.

 However, the pandemic is also pushing recruiters to innovate the way they approach Campus recruitment.
 Holding a physical career fair is no longer the centerpiece of the campus recruitment strategy.
-Companies can now recruit young talents in the comfort of their office using a virtual event platform.
+Companies can now recruit a young employee in the comfort of their office by inviting them to visit a virtual event platform.

 In a 2021 survey by Markletic, out of 3851 respondent in the B2B market segment, 55% want to invest more into this campus recruiting technology in 2021.